chinesewithjoy.netGuides

 Land with the words ready

-Immigration officers at major airports manage in English.
+Immigration officers at major airports can usually manage in English.
 The taxi rank, the hotel desk and the convenience store mostly will not.
 A transit stay is short, so you only need a small set of phrases: greetings, numbers, directions, check-in.

 Joy's free 30-phrase audio guide covers exactly that set, recorded by a native speaker from Nanjing.
 If you want the full offline phrasebook on your phone — useful in an arrivals hall before you have any data — the same voice powers the China Survival Kit app.